 Where to See Moonbows

-Although moonbows can appear almost anywhere on Earth if the required conditions are met, many places in the world are known for the regularity at which the phenomenon occurs.
+Although moonbows can appear almost anywhere on Earth if the required conditions are met, many places in the world are known for the regularity with which the phenomenon occurs.
 Some of the best locations to view moonbows include Yosemite National Park in California and the Cumberland Falls near the city of Corbin, in Kentucky, where waterfalls blast huge volumes of spray mist into the lower atmosphere.
 Other good locations include the Victoria Falls in Southern Africa and the Plitvice Lakes in Croatia, where spray-induced moonbows are also common.

 One other good location to see moonbows is over some high-altitude parts of the rain forests of Costa Rica, where they appear as the result of the Christmas Winds (that blow from late December to early February) introducing large volumes of water mist from the Caribbean into the local micro-climate.
-During this period, moonbows occur at almost every full Moon, and are often visible both before dawn and after sunset on the same day.
+During this period, moonbows occur at almost every full Moon and are often visible both before dawn and after sunset on the same day.

 Moonbows in History

-Moonbows are a natural phenomenon that has existed for as long as there had been liquid water on Earth.
+Moonbows are a natural phenomenon that have existed for as long as there has been liquid water on Earth.
 For instance, moonbows are mentioned in Aristotle’s seminal work, Meteorology, which was published in about 350BC.
 In fact, moonbows and various explanations for how they form can be found in literally thousands of books and pamphlets dating from ancient Greek and Roman times, right through the Middle Ages, and into the modern Age of Enlightenment that marked the late Victorian era.